fslev/jtest-utils/README.md

 ```

 # <a name="real-world"></a> 4.
 Real world examples
-Explore [cucumber-jutils-tutorial](https://github.com/fslev/cucumber-jutils-tutorial) to discover how most of the features are used in real life test scenarios.
+Explore [cucumber-jutils-tutorial](https://github.com/fslev/cucumber-jutils-tutorial) to discover how most of these features are used in real life test scenarios.

 # Website
 https://fslev.github.io/jtest-utils/